terrainagency/Accordion.js/README.md

-# ghost-accordion
+# Accordion.js

+Dependencies: GSAP

 Accordion.js is an agnostic component for defining collapsable content on a page.
+Designed for use with GSAP and Tailwind.

 # Usage